Eli1771/dog-trainer/frontend/README.md

 ### `To Start:`

-- Fork and clone this repository
+- Fork and clone this repository `cd dog-trainer/frontend`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).